tianocore/containers/README.md

 ## Using containers locally

 Containers can provide a convenient and consistent dev environment when building EDK2 based firmware projects.
-This sections details some tools and tips that make using containers for local development easier.
+This section details some tools and tips that make using containers for local development easier.
 The DEV editions of the containers are intended for this purpose.
 This section is not comprehensive however and it is encouraged users experiment and consider contributing back any new useful configurations or tools to this documentation.

-__NOTE__: If your code base is cloned in Windows, it is not advised that you directly open this repository in a dev container as the file system share between Windows and WSL 2 causes a very significant performance reduction.
+__NOTE__: If your code base is cloned in Windows, it is not advised that you directly open this repository in a Linux dev container as the file system share between Windows and WSL 2 causes a very significant performance reduction.
 Instead, clone the repo in the WSL file system and map into the container or directly clone into the container.